Black Barbershops and Salons: Neighborhood Oasis

 The film captures the vitality, honesty, authentic voice, diversity of perspective, and sense of wellbeing that comes from truly belonging to a community that embraces and holds brave spaces.
 Barbershops and salons embody an environment where people from a range of racial, socioeconomic, cultural, religious, and other social stratifications can gather and just be our authentic selves.
 The film also highlighted salons and barbershops as safe havens for folks from the community to feel confident and “be able to let their hair down” from the moment they set foot inside.
 It was reassuring to see this spectrum and depth of conversations across gender, race and generations captured on film.

 I personally have had many of these experiences through my involvement with CCSS’s Barbershop Model, in which Black Women have an opportunity to talk with each other about issues related to our health and wellness with expertise and guidance from Black Women health professionals.
 These life-changing learnings happen in a friendly and welcoming setting, thereby educating participants with resources for their wellness toolkit, not only for themselves but also for their loved ones.

 I truly believe that Black-owned barbershops and salons provide a sense of refuge and safety for their patrons, promoting engagement, conversation, and connection.
 They can also be a source of inspiration by creating a heightened expectation around having these types of establishments as part of the infrastructure and foundation of the community.
 And as we look to the future, salons and barbershops can and should continue to be a hub for networking, for multi-generational interactions, for storytelling, and for empowerment by providing an important tool for community preservation through consciously engaging us in being our brothers’ and sisters’ keepers.

-Watch a recording of the post-screening panel here (Passcode: BBfs&d526).
+Watch a recording of the panel discussion here (Passcode: BBfs&d526).